 Departments & Organizations

-Dr. Mangi is certified and re-certified by the American Board of Surgery, and by the American Board of Thoracic Surgery.
+Dr. Mangi is certified and re-certified by the American Board of Surgery, and is certified by the American Board of Thoracic Surgery.
 He is Associate Professor of Surgery at the Yale University School of Medicine.

 Dr. Mangi serves on multiple institutional, national and international committees, scientific advisory boards, and has been elected to membership and fellowship in the most esteemed organizations in his field including the International Society for Heart and Lung Transplantation, The American College of Cardiology, The Society for Thoracic Surgeons, The Society of University Surgeons, and The American College of Surgeons.